Our Kitchen-Carbon-Footprint Can Be Reduced

 Don't overfill them, and make sure air can circulate.

-Be sure to use one with an automatic shut-off, and heat
+Be sure to use one with an automatic shut-off, and handles which are heat-resistant.

 Don't overfill.
 Heat only what you need.